COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • Sensors - they sense what is going on in the tissues

-• First responders when the body perceives a threat (toxins, infection, etc)
+• First responders when the body perceives a threat (toxins, infection, etc.)

 • They act fast (resulting symptoms occur quickly after a trigger)

-• Great communicators - they have granules/ bags with many inflammatory mediators that when released do many helpful and potentially destructive things
+• Great communicators - they have granules/ bags with many inflammatory mediators that, when released, do many helpful and potentially destructive things

 • Those mediators communicate with a lot of other cells and tissues which is why they can cause so many seemingly unrelated symptoms throughout the body and brain